denyncrawford/dropper-deno/README.md

 ## Usage

-By default, it exports two instances of WebSocket.
-The API is very similar to the websockets API for browsers, but based on custom events.
+By default, you can use two instances of Dropper, the server and the client.
+The API is very similar to the EventEmitter API, but it is WebScoekts using on custom events.

 ## Server: